 Resigning and quitting

-People resign for lots of different reasons.
-Some reasons for resigning might include:
+People resign or quit for lots of different reasons.
+Some reasons for leaving your job might include:

 - Being offered another job somewhere else

 If you're thinking of leaving your job it's a good idea to weigh up your options.
 If you're leaving because of a situation at work, there might be something you can do to change that situation instead of simply quitting.

 If you're thinking of quitting because you feel unsafe or you're being bullied, you could try talking to someone about making things safer or doing something about the bullying.
 Check out our Problems in the Workplace pages for more about what you can do about things like bullying, violence, safety and discrimination.

 If you're thinking of quitting because you don't think you're being paid enough, you could try talking to someone about your pay first.
 Check out our Getting Paid the Right Amount page for more info about minimum wages.

 "Giving notice" means telling your employer ahead of time that you plan to stop working for them.